 New Challenges and Opportunities

-The 21st century has seen new challenges and opportunities.
-Building off our more than 100 year history, Kramer Industries has fully embraced our expertise in surface finishing.
-Alongside the high value barrel and vibratory tumblers, Kramer has significantly expanded the line of both portable and cabinet abrasive blasting systems, as well as abrasive blasting media.
-Kramer Industries remains a full service company, offering media, compounds, advice, solutions and a full line of barrel finishing, vibratory finishing, parts separating equipment and abrasive blasting equipment.
+The 21st century has brought new challenges and opportunities.
+Building off our more than 100-year history, Kramer Industries has fully embraced our expertise in surface finishing.
+Alongside the high-value barrel and vibratory tumblers, Kramer has significantly expanded the line of both portable and cabinet abrasive blasting systems, as well as abrasive blasting media.
+Kramer Industries remains a full-service company, offering media, compounds, advice, solutions and a full line of barrel finishing, vibratory finishing, parts separating equipment and abrasive blasting equipment.
+Recent expansion with a Tech Center and full-service Job Shop continues to cement Kramer’s position in the surface finishing arena.
 It is expected that Kramer Industries will continue to prosper in the surface finishing industry for years to come, Right From The Start.